eve-val/eve-roster/README.md

 6. Edit `.env` and fill in missing values
 7. `$ nf run node bin/updatedb.js`
 8. `$ nf start`
-9. Load up the site and log in with at least one character
+9. Load up the site and log in.
+This account will be marked as the admin.
-10. `$ cp setup.json.example setup.json`
-11. Edit `setup.json` and fill in missing values
-12. `$ nf run node bin/quicksetup.js import setup.json`
+10. (optional) On the web UI, go to Admin > Setup and fill in/paste in config details.

 ## Testing